 Choosing the right organizational “helpers” all depends on your personal needs for the space, which are most apparent towards the end of the organizational process.

-Find a Home for Other Items Taken from that Space
+Find a Home for the Other Items

 Once you have finished organizing an area, it’s time to find a home for all the other things that didn’t get put back.

 Some items may be put into a “give away” box or bag.
 Others you may realize are long past their usefulness and need to be thrown away.
 Still other items will find a more useful home in other parts of your house.
 This is the best since you usually find new and imaginative ways of using items that you hadn’t considered before, and they can become much more useful than they ever were at their previous location.

 It can be a difficult process deciding what to keep and what to give away.
 I follow these general rules:

 - Do I LOVE the item or REALLY LIKE the item?
 If so, I keep it and find an appropriate place for it.
 If not, I give it away or toss it.

 - Does the item have STRONG SENTIMENTAL VALUE?
 For example, if it reminds me of someone I loved that is no longer in my life or of an key accomplishment I made, then I keep it and put it some place nice.
 If it’s just something that a friend gave me or that I have picked up along the way, I give it away or toss it.
 (Note: If you have a lot of sentimental items from a person or time in your life, choose to keep those that you love the most and give you the most joy.
 Keeping every sentimental item will soon become overbearing, and will dilute the memory you are trying to preserve.)

 - Is the item continuously USEFUL?
 If I need it for daily, weekly, or monthly activities and routines, then I keep it.
 If I haven’t used it in the last 6 months or more, it’s obviously not pertinent to my life and I give it away or toss it.